alchitry/alchitry.github.io/content/tutorials/advanced/ddr3-memory.md

 aliases = ["tutorials/ddr3-memory"]
 +++

-In this tutorial we are going to set up an interface to the DDR3 memory with the FPGA on the Alchitry Au/Au+.
+In this tutorial we are going to set up an interface to the DDR3 memory with the FPGA on the Alchitry Au or Pt.

 <!-- more -->